 -Is given the duty to denounce sin and foretell its punishment and to redress, so far as he could, both public and private wrongs.

 -When the people fall away from a true faith in Jehovah, a prophet tries to restore that faith and remove false views.

 -In certain cases, predict future events, such as the very important prophecies announcing the coming of Messiah’s kingdom; but as a rule a prophet was a forthteller rather than a foreteller.

 One thing that should be noted at this point, in reference to prophets and miracles, in Deuteronomy 34:10-11 it explains that “there arose not a prophet since in Israel like unto Moses, whom the Lord knew face to face…In all the signs and the wonders.”
-This admission and the characteristics listed above are important to keep in mind as you consider the role of modern prophets and what you might imagine or expect someone like the current LDS prophet Thomas S. Monson and other authorities to be.
+This admission and the characteristics listed above are important to keep in mind as you consider the role of modern prophets and what you might imagine or expect them to be.

-In this section we summarized the Biblical claim of “one Lord, one faith, and one baptism,” the past and present usage of prophets, and the priesthood authority as understood by the Catholic, Protestant, Evangelical, and Mormon churches.
+In this section we summarized the Biblical claim of “one Lord, one faith, and one baptism,” the past and present usage of prophets, and the priesthood authority as understood by the Catholics, Protestants, Evangelicals, and the Latter-day Saints.
 As you think of the past usage of prophets, their role and their characteristics, the next posting (Part 2) provides a brief history of the departure of many Christians from a thousand years of Catholic domination and a more thorough exploration of the Bible.
-The next section will also provide some historical context for the emergence of the Church of Jesus Christ of Latter-day Saints, or the “Mormons.”
+The next section will also provide some historical context for the emergence of the Restored Church of Jesus Christ.